 AYSO recommends that all children under the age of 12 play short-sided (less than 11 players per team) soccer.
-As such, the Region is supplementing the Regional Guidelines with the following small-sided guidelines for the specified age divisions:
+As such, Region 213 follows AYSO National Guidelines with the following small-sided guidelines for the specified age divisions:

 Slide tackles should be discouraged as a part of the game.
 They are difficult to execute properly and they are often dangerous and lead to a high degree of injuries.
 The referee shall remain the sole judge in deciding which plays are fouls and whether or not a player merits a Caution (yellow card) or Send-off (red card) for misconduct.